 Basic Map Features

 The intel map can be viewed on both desktop and mobile devices.
 The rest of this article describes the desktop version, but be aware that the mobile version lacks some of these features.
-To view the intel map, you most sign in with the Google account associated with your agent account.
+To view the intel map, you must sign in with the Google account associated with your agent account.

 The information displayed on the map can vary depending on your zoom level.
 The table below shows what is displayed at each zoom level: